nrs-org/novelslop/content/vol_01/chap_16.typ

   too much into it."

   // chui truong from temu
   "Well, I agree.
-But my older brother is kind of the same.
+But my older brother is kind of similar.
 He got a buncha scholarships from his university with a near-perfect GPA, but he always complained all sorts about his university."
 Uta continued, "So I think geniuses have their own shares of problems that us mortals could never comprehend."

-  // "Uta's brother?"
-Mona let out her thoughts.
-  //
-  // "Ah, I haven't introduced right?
-He's a second-year at Tokyo University of
-  // Technology.
-He's crazily good at studying, y'know?
-Much more than me, haha."
+  Mona recalled that morning when she visited the stadium.
+It was definitely Hina, and she was definitely crying.
+It was a brief moment, but Mona could make out a lot of things.

+  "I think it was sadness..." her voice got quieter, "if I'm not mistaken..."

+  "Sadness?
+Maybe it's her first love!
+I'm intrigued now!"

+  "Who just said that we should not dig too much into others' personal matters?"

+  "But it's high school love!
+Hime-chan said it, right?
+'In high school, you either fall in love or talk about other couples.'"

+  "Quoting that from an idol who graduated because of a boyfriend incident is crazy.
+You really have no sensitivity at all..."

+  "Anyways, Mona, did you notice anything else?
+Like was there anyone else..."

+  The bell rang.

+  "That's enough."
+Uta dragged Mikoto by the collar back to their seats, and a new school day started for the three.
 ]